ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab04.md

 # Optional Extra Challenge

 AFTER you have completed the main lab, you may modify it for extra credit by converting your BST to a generic data structure.
 For convenience, we will not change any of the file or data structure names, but your structure should be useable as IntBST<T> where T is a type that can be compared with <, >, etc. This could include double, char, or any other basic type.
 There is a separate Gradescope submission portal for this extra credit assignment.
 Make sure to have a full-credit submission on the main assignment's Gradescope before working on this part.

+Note that it is impossible to implement a generic type in separate .cpp and .h files, so you will move all of your code to the .h file and only submit the .h file.

 </div>